 I think the biggest difference between the two is the appearance, both raw and cooked.
-For example, I like the look of red cabbage in broccoli coleslaw, as it contrasts nicely with the green broccoli and brown raisins.
+For example, I like the look of red cabbage in this colorful and creamy broccoli coleslaw, as it contrasts nicely with the green broccoli and brown raisins.

 On the other hand, I prefer the green variety to make andouille sausage with fried cabbage.
 The cabbage, paired with multi-colored peppers and sausage results in a visually pleasing color palette.

 What Are The Best Ways To Cook Cabbage?

 I’m glad you asked!
 Cabbage is incredibly versatile, as I mentioned before.
 I’ve found that different types of cabbage can be used interchangeably in many recipes.

 When I made homemade Chinese dumplings, it called for ½ of a head each of green and Napa cabbage.
 That left me with, you guessed it, ½ of a head each of green and Napa cabbage to use up after I was done.

 I then made meatballs and cabbage using the remaining green cabbage and some meatballs I had in my freezer.
 I have also replaced the bean sprouts in crispy vegetable spring rolls with green cabbage because that’s what I had on hand at the time.